BrittaRude/BrittaRude.github.io/inputs_code/_posts/2020-11-22-britta-rude-forecasting-with-python.md

 We can take care of the non-stationary through detrending, or differencing.
 Detrending removes the underlying trend below your data, e.g. an ever increasing time-series.
 Differencing removes cyclical or seasonal patterns.
 You can alos combine both.
 We could do this manually now, but our optimal forecasting model will take care of both automatically, so no need to do this now.

-## Get prepared for some machine learning - Testing and Training Datasets
+## Get prepared for some Machine Learning - Testing and Training Datasets

 How can we get to our optimal forecasting model?
 We need to be able to evaluate its performance.
 And therefore we need to create a testing and a training dataset.
 So let's split our dataset.
 In our case we will reserve all values after 2000 to evaluate our model.
 This is consistent with splitting the testing and training dataset by a proportion of 75 to 25.